A story with over 150 years

 The Matriarch

-After our father's passing, our mother, in her late 60s, took charge of the properties in Santa Ovaia de Cima, her birthplace.
-For over two decades, she preserved the model established by our father in the 1980s - making wine for family consumption as well as some bulk sales, but selling most of the grapes to one of the big wine producers in the region.
+After Armando's passing, Aurora, in her late 60s, took charge of the properties in Santa Ovaia de Cima, her birthplace.
+For over two decades, she preserved the model established by her husband Armando in the 1980s - making wine for family consumption as well as some bulk sales, but selling most of the grapes to one of the big wine producers in the region.

 2018-now